Azure/kubeflow-aks/README.md

 1. Choose a class from the provided options.
 In this case I will choose "azurefile-premium"
 1. Choose ReadWriteMany as the Access mode.
 Your data volume config should look like the picture below
     ![data volume config](./media/data-volume-config.png)
-1. Click on "Launch" at the bottom of the page then give kubeflow a couple of minutes to provision your server.
-A successful deployment should have a green checkmark under status
+1. Click on "Launch" at the bottom of the page.
+A successful deployment should have a green checkmark under status, after 1-2 minutes.
     ![deployment successful](./media/server-provisioned-successfully.png)
 1. Click on "Connect" to access your jupyter lab
 1. Under Notebook, click on Python 3 to access your jupyter notebook and start coding